mavryk-network/jsmv/docs/api/url.md

 ### `hostname: string`

 The hostname of the URL.
-In `jstz` this will usually be a `tz4` address of a smart function.
+In `jsmv` this will usually be a `tz4` address of a smart function.

 ### `href: string` {#href}